-In March 2020 the NHS turned the majority of its resources towards dealing with the coronavirus pandemic.
+In March 2020 the NHS turned the majority of its resources towards dealing with the Coronavirus (COVID-19) pandemic.
 For some, this effort was life-saving.
 For others, this shift meant that life-saving opportunities for the early detection and treatment of cancer were missed.

 However, you may have sought medical advice with cancer symptoms and a decision was made not to investigate, or you have found yourself waiting too long for investigative tests, or you didn’t receive an invitation to routine screening.
 As a result, your outcome may have been compromised.

 If your symptoms were not acted upon when they should have been, or priority for referral was wrongly assessed, then you should have the freedom to choose whether to investigate a claim.
-Tees’ Top Tier Legal 500 medical negligence team specialises in claims for delayed diagnosis and negligent treatment of cancer.
+Tees’ Top Tier Legal 500 medical negligence team specialises in delayed cancer diagnosis compensation.

 How were cancer cases prioritised during lockdown?